hdogan84/MLOps_Heartbeat_Classification/README.md

 This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
 It's not perfect so feel free to make some modifications on it.
 Git Push Test for Simon.
+TEST TEST TEST IS THIS ONLY IN THE DEVELOPMENT BRANCH?
 Project Organization
 ------------